Devrim (automobile): Legacy

-Three of the prototypes were scrapped due to the bureaucratic restrictions, their engines converted to diesel generators, but the last one (body no:002, engine no:002) is kept, in working condition, inside the TÜLOMSAŞ factory in Eskişehir, where it was built.

-In 2018, when the automobile hit its 57 years, it was completely disassembled and thoroughly maintained by its original manufacturer TÜLOMSAŞ in order to preserve Devrim for many decades.
-Since it is preserved in a closed showroom very little rust was observed; though paint and vinyl interiors had to be replaced according to original specifications of the car.
+Three of the prototypes were scrapped due to the bureaucratic restrictions, with their engines converted to diesel generators, but the last one (body no. 002, engine no. 002) is kept, in working condition inside the TÜLOMSAŞ factory in Eskişehir, where it was built.
+In 2018, it was completely disassembled and thoroughly maintained by TÜLOMSAŞ for continued preservation.
+Since it was preserved in a closed showroom, very little rust was observed; though paint and vinyl interiors had to be replaced according to original specifications of the car.

-Devrim is open for visit at the TÜLOMSAŞ factory in Eskişehir every day between 08:00-17:00.

-In popular culture

-The story of the building process and hard efforts of the 24 engineers who worked on Devrim automobiles became the subject of a film, which was released in Turkey in 2008 with the title "Devrim Arabaları" (English: Cars of Revolution).
+The story of the building process and the efforts of the 24 engineers who worked on the model were related in the film Devrim Arabaları (English: Cars of the Revolution), released 2008.

-In late 2010, students from the National University of Science and Technology in Pakistan developed a hybrid car with inspiration from Devrim and named it Devrim II.
+In late 2010, students from the National University of Science and Technology in Pakistan developed a hybrid car named Devrim II, drawing inspiration from Devrim.